 Module credits 28.00 Prerequisites No prerequisites.
-Contact time 2 lectures per week, 1 practical per week Language of tuition Module is presented in English Department Department of Plant and Soil Sciences Period of presentation Year
+Contact time 1 practical per week, 2 lectures per week Language of tuition Module is presented in English Department Department of Plant and Soil Sciences Period of presentation Year

-A practical research project of limited extent under the supervision of one of the lecturers in plant pathology within the department.
-Any topic in plant pathology can be selected.
+A practical research project of limited extent under the supervision of one of the lecturers within the department.
+Any topic in plant pathology can be selected that reflect a current plant disease in South Africa.